 Confucius said: “Guan Zhong had his limitations.”
 Someone objected: “Do you mean that Guan Zhong wasn’t frugal?”
 Confucius replied: “Guan Zhong had three households, each one staffed by a huge retinue.
 How could he be called frugal?”
 “But didn’t he know ritual?”
 “Even though only the ruler of a state can place a screen to mask the view of his gate, he also had one installed.
 Even though only the ruler of a state can use a special stand to place his inverted cup on when meeting with another ruler, Guan Zhong had one too.
 If you say Guan Zhong knew ritual, then who doesn’t know it?”

 Someone asked about Zichan.
 Confucius said: “He was a generous man.”
 “And what about Zixi?”
 “Don’t even mention his name!”
 “And what about Guan Zhong?”
 “What a man!
 He seized over three hundred households in Pian from the head of the Bo family.
 But even though he was reduced to eating coarse food until the end of his days, the poor man could never bring himself to utter a single word of complaint against him.”

-Zigong said: “Surely Guan Zhong was not a good person.
-After Duke Huan had Prince Jiu put to death, he not only chose to live but also served as the Duke’s prime minister.”
-Confucius said: “By serving as Duke Huan’s prime minister, Guan Zhong imposed his authority over all the states and brought order to the world; the people still reap the benefits of his actions until this day.
+Zigong said: “Guan Zhong wasn’t a good person, was he?
+After Duke Huan had Prince Jiu put to death, he not only chose to live but also served as the duke’s chief minister.”
+Confucius said: “By serving as Duke Huan’s chief minister, Guan Zhong imposed his authority over all the states and brought order to the world; the people still reap the benefits of his actions until this day.
 Without Guan Zhong, we would still be wearing our hair loose and folding our robes on the wrong side.
-Or would you prefer it if he had drowned himself in a ditch like some wretched husband or wife in their small-minded faithfulness and died with nobody knowing about it?”
+Or would you prefer it if he had drowned himself in a ditch like some wretched husband or wife in their petty fidelity and died with nobody knowing about it?”